 About your project

 - Grants are made for future projects only.
 No funding will be given for projects completed before final board approval.
-Board approval is usually within six (6) weeks of the grant deadline.
+Board approval is the third Tuesday of August.

 - Grants are not made for routine operating needs or budget deficits.